Encrypted secret custody

 Secret values are encrypted before database write with AES-256-GCM envelope encryption.
 Workspace data keys are wrapped separately from encrypted values.

 Seeing a project or provider does not reveal its secrets.
-Direct grants control which member or agent can reveal or resolve each value.
+Direct grants control which member or agent can reveal or retrieve each value, with agent access managed individually.

 Humans and agents